Raxar Side Effects

 Generic Name: grepafloxacin

-Note: This document contains side effect information about grepafloxacin.
-Some of the dosage forms listed on this page may not apply to the brand name Raxar.
+Note: This page contains side effects data for the generic drug grepafloxacin.
+It is possible that some of the dosage forms included below may not apply to the brand name Raxar.

 For the Consumer

 If you experience any of the following serious side effects, stop taking grepafloxacin (the active ingredient contained in Raxar) and seek emergency medical attention:

 an allergic reaction (difficulty breathing; closing of your throat; swelling of your lips, tongue, or face; or hives);

 liver damage (yellowing of the skin or eyes, nausea, abdominal pain or discomfort, unusual bleeding or bruising, severe fatigue); or